Dejounte Murray NBA Playoffs Player Props: Hawks vs. Celtics

 Dejounte Murray Insights vs. the Celtics

-- Murray's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- This season, Dejounte Murray has made 8.3 shots from the floor per game, which accounts for 16.7% of his team's total makes.

-- The Celtics are the fourth-best defensive team in the NBA, allowing 111.4 points per game.
+- He's connected on 1.8 threes per game, or 15.1% of his team's makes from beyond the arc this season.

-- On the glass, the Celtics are ranked 18th in the NBA, conceding 44 rebounds per game.
+- The Celtics are the 18th-ranked squad in the NBA, allowing 44 rebounds per game.

-- In terms of assists, the Celtics have given up 23.1 per contest, second in the league.
+- In terms of assists, the Celtics have given up 23.1 per contest, second in the NBA.

-- In terms of 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the league.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Dejounte Murray vs. the Celtics